aol/mrcrypt/README.rst

 Installation
 ------------

-To install mrcrypt simply clone the repo, and run ``pip install .`` inside of the directory:
+You can install the latest release of mrcrypt with `pip`:

 ::